beitmenotyou-com/OmniSocial-ProtocolKit/docs/governance/CODE-OF-CONDUCT.md

 ## ✅ Our Standards

-Examples of behavior that contributes to a positive environment:
+Examples of behavior that contribute to a positive environment:

 - Using welcoming and inclusive language
 - Being respectful of differing viewpoints and experiences